 As Delta 8 came on the scene after the 2018 Farm Bill, this legislation doesn’t directly outline regulations surrounding its legality.
 With this, the Farm Bill does allow the sale of products derived from hemp.

 For your own state’s specific regulations, we suggest that you check for any updates on your specific laws as they can change or be enforced differently at different times.
 Each state is taking emerging information into account as they decide how to regulate Delta 8.
-This causes some states to have made it totally legal, regulated in sales and products (such as Connecticut and Michigan), illegal (in Alaska, Colorado, Delaware, Idaho, Iowa, Montana, New York, Nevada, North Dakota, Rhode Island, Vermont, Virginia, Utah, and Washington), or falling into a gray area of implementation (as it does in Arizona, California, and Mississippi).
+This causes some states to have made it legal, regulated in sales and products (such as Connecticut and Michigan), illegal (in Alaska, Colorado, Delaware, Idaho, Iowa, Montana, New York, Nevada, North Dakota, Rhode Island, Vermont, Virginia, Utah, and Washington), or falling into a gray area of implementation (as it does in Arizona, California, and Mississippi).

 As of today, Delta-8 is legal in Alabama, Arkansas, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, West Virginia, Wisconsin, Wyoming, and in Washington D.C.